cinaq/cinaq-website/content/blog/ios-reminder-to-calendar.md

 ## Automate synchronization

 In above video you can see me running a shortcut by hand.
 [That shortcut is a wrapper](https://www.icloud.com/shortcuts/8994e764a7cf4b88835896857ce30598) that enables me to push multiple Reminder lists to Calendars.

 As pointed out earlier, I'm a lazy person that prefers automation over manual repetitive tasks.
 One of the issues I got with Apple Shortcuts is the lack of timer based triggers.
-To simulate regular trigger, I noticed I charge my phone multiple times across the day.
+To simulate regular trigger, I noticed I charge my phone multiple times during the day.
 At least once a day because the battery drains too quick.
 This trick looks like:

 ![Automdate synchronization](/media/automation.png)